 What is the average life expectancy?

-Since the mid-1800s, life expectancy has been increasing by an average of six hours a day, and by the year 2100, most people are expected to live to be 82 years old.
-Mather says people are living longer overall now because of the general advances in living conditions and medicine.
+Since the mid-1800s, life expectancy has been increasing by an average of six hours a day — a remarkable pace driven largely by advances in medicine, sanitation, and nutrition.
+By the year 2100, most people are expected to live to be 82 years old (the current worldwide average is about 73).
+But even that estimate might prove conservative.

-“Most of the improvements we’ve seen in human lifespan through the course of human history have been due to improvements in public health and standards of living,” says Mather, who’s also the associate vice president of U.S. programs at the nonprofit Population Reference Bureau.
+“Most of the improvements we’ve seen in human lifespan through the course of human history have been due to improvements in public health and standards of living,” says Mather, associate vice president of U.S. programs at the nonprofit Population Reference Bureau.

 Is there a hard limit on how long humans can live?

 If the study in Nature Communications is anything to go by, there is a cap on how long humans can live — barring any disease or accidental injuries, scientists estimate that to be somewhere between 120 and 150 years old.
-And, believe it or not, they came up with this estimate by counting blood cells and footsteps.
+(And, believe it or not, they came up with this estimate by counting blood cells and footsteps, and observing how both were connected to the body’s ability to recover from exertion.)

 Does stress have anything to do with how long you live?